DataBassGit/AgentForge/README.md

 ## Usage

-Each bot or architecture you create should contain an `.agentforge` folder that holds its [Persona](docs/Persona/) folder along with other configuration files.
+Each Cognitive Architecture (bot) you create should contain an `.agentforge` folder which contains everything pertaining to its agents and personas along with other configuration files.

 **Important**: Before running any bot, we need to make sure that the configuration files have the correct LLM settings.
 If you've selected an OpenAI model, for example, the system will look for the corresponding API key in your environment variables.
-This applies not only to the default settings but also to individual [SubAgents](docs/Agents/SubAgents/), as they can override these settings and call different models if needed.
+This applies not only to the default settings but also to individual [Agents](docs/Agents/CustomAgents.md) as they can override these settings and call different models if needed.

+>**Note**: We define `Cognitive Architectures` or `Bots` as Multi-Agent scrips!

 ### For Custom Agents

 To get started with custom agents, navigate to `Examples/CustomAgents/`.
-Inside, you'll find the `.agentforge/` folder with its configuration files as well as an `Agent` folder which contains an example of a custom [SubAgent](docs/Agents/SubAgents/).
-To know more about how to use and create your own agents, check out the [Agents Page](/docs/Agents/AgentSuperClass.md).
+Inside, you'll find the `.agentforge/` folder with its configuration files as well as an `agents` folder which contains an example of a custom [Agent](/docs/Agents/AgentClass.md).
+To know more about how to use and create your own agents, check out the [Agent Customization Page](docs/Agents/CustomAgents.md).

 ### For SalienceBot Example